All leaders need courage

 Learn how to find and harness it to build your business and career.
 Attend virtually or in-person on March 9 and 10, 2021.

 The Future Women Leadership Summit will be held at the InterContinental in Double Bay, Sydney.

-Join like-minded professionals for two days of inspiring keynote speeches, panel discussions and interactive sessions to learn the latest insights around modern leadership and apply them to your career.
+Join like-minded professionals for two days of inspiring keynote speeches and panel discussions to learn the latest insights around modern leadership and apply them to your career.

 All booking fees fund education programs for girls.